Screen Time for Kids – how to make house rules for electronics that work for your family

 The main thing I discovered in talking with nearly 50 families who have self-proclaimed ‘working screen time rules’ is that while their choices may look quite different than the next family’s, they had invested the time to make clear guidelines around the use of their media devises.

 Each family has unique needs regarding media and it’s worth taking time to get clear so we can ditch the guilt and make choices we feel good about.
 I’ve created a detailed guide to setting screen time rules which you can print out for free.
-To make a plan for you own family, print my free screen time considerations guide and take this step towards helping your kids have a healthy relationship with the media in their life.
+To make a plan for you own family, use my free screen time rules printable guide and take this step towards helping your kids have a healthy relationship with the media in their life.

 For me (and many of you I would guess) often, screen time = mama downtime.
 Frankly, that’s why ours was getting out of control; I just wanted to be able to work in the afternoons.
 I would let them watch movies or play games for longer and longer stretches of time.
 It was causing sibling fighting, grumpy, entitled-acting kids, not to mention unfinished school work.